 (4) If the supplementary performance under section 7 clause 2 fails twice, the customer shall be entitled at its choice to withdraw from the contract or demand a reduction in price.

 (5) Justified notices of defects do not affect the execution of the rest of the contract.
 The right to withhold payments is excluded if the value of the items complained about (calculated on the basis of the purchase price) does not exceed payments made to date.

 (6) The limitation periods under section 438 (1) (3) BGB and 634a (1) (1) BGB are shortened to 1 year.
+The warranty for the sale of used goods is excluded absolutely.
 The statutory provisions on the start of the limitation period, the suspension of the expiration of the limitation period, the suspension of the limitation period and the re- commencement of the limitation period remain unaffected.